hwelch-fle/FlickTools/README.md

 3. Run tools  like any other ArcGIS Pro geoprocessing tool.

 # Contact
-Feel free to contact me at <kaden.c.flick@odf.oregon.gov> with any comments, questions, suggestions, or if things start breaking on you.
+Feel free to contact me at <kadenflick@gmail.com> with any comments, questions, suggestions, or if things start breaking on you.